flyway/flywaydb.org/documentation/commandline/migrate.md

 ---
 # Command-line: migrate

 Migrates the schema to the latest version.
-Flyway will create the metadata table automatically if it doesn't
+Flyway will create the schema history table automatically if it doesn't
     exist.

 <a href="/documentation/command/migrate"><img src="/assets/balsamiq/command-migrate.png" alt="migrate"></a>